 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.(Last Updated On: July 3, 2022)

 London is one of the most amazing cities in the world.
-It’s so big and there are an abundance of fun things to do, from going to royal palaces, exploring Shoreditch, and even seeing a play at Shakespeare’s Globe.
-It can be daunting planning a trip to London, so I’ve put together this London travel guide just for YOU!
+It’s so big and there is an abundance of fun things to do, from going to royal palaces, exploring the top attractions in Shoreditch, and even seeing a play at Shakespeare’s Globe.
+It can be daunting planning a trip to London, so I’ve put together this list of the things to do in London on your own just for YOU!
 Plus, it’s one of the best cities to see street art in Europe!

-Oh, and did I mention that it’s even super easy to see London with children?
+Not only is it super easy to see London with children, but it’s also great for a couple’s getaway.
 It’s an extremely safe city that is great for all ages!

 There are quite a few ways to get to London since it’s such a big city!

 You’ll most likely choose to get to London by plane, but keep in mind that many airports are considered “London airports.”

 London Heathrow Airport (LHR) is the most popular airport by far.
 It’s more centrally located than the other options.

 London Gatwick Airport (LGW) is the more affordable option in the city, so look into it.
 It shouldn’t take too long to get to the city center from London Gatwick.

 Options that are a bit farther out from the city include London Luton Airport and London Southend Airport.
 These are the airports that you can fly in and out of for super cheap, but it can take over 1.5 hours to get to the city from there.

 If you’re coming from Scotland, Wales, or Western Europe, to do things in London on your own, you could easily take the train.
 You’ll most likely come to one of the following London train stations: King’s Cross, St. Pancras International, or Euston.
 These are all within a few blocks of each other, and there’s public transport nearby so you can get anywhere you want in the city.